Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 By the way, just like "String" was the data type of "Skyler" earlier, and "Integer" was the data type of 1202, "Scanner" is the data type of this variable s.

-Java is very picky about what knowing what data types you're talking *before* you talk about them.
+Java is very picky about what knowing what data types you're talking about *before* you talk about them.

 So with this line, we actually have a Scanner object whose name is s.